techcoderx/dblocks/README.md

 ## Using your own Avalon API

-To use your own Avalon API node instead of the default `avalon.oneloved.tube`, replace all instances of the default API endpoint to your endpoint in the folder.
+To use your own Avalon API node instead of the default `avalon.oneloved.tube`, replace the API node in [config.js](https://github.com/techcoderx/dblocks/blob/main/js/config.js).

 DBlocks requires the set of [extended APIs](https://github.com/techcoderx/avalon-extended-api) to work so that it will provide information such as richlist, leader details and account history pagination in which the core Avalon APIs would not provide.